Seeed-Studio/wiki-documents/docs/Grove-2.5A-DC-Current-Sensor-ACS70331.md

 <div align="center"><i>This series has three current sensors, the parameter list is as above</i></div>

+！！！Note
+        Please note that the DC current sensor of 2.5A will have a large error when measuring a small range, so it is recommended that you provide a current of more than 200mA for testing.
+In addition, the measurement environment will affect the accuracy, such as the supply voltage ripple to be as small as possible.
 - **Step 4 Calibration**.

     When there is no current flowing, the sensor will still have a small output value.
 We call this value zero offset.
 As you can see, in the step 3, the zero offset of this board is 270mV, converted into current is 13mA.